jeanbisutti/spring-petclinic/Readme-blog-post.md

 You may have to disable the `PostgresIntegrationTests` test class to get this command line, [see](https://github.com/spring-projects/spring-petclinic/issues/1522).

 The OpenTelemetry Spring Boot starter sends the telemetry data with the [OpenTelemetry Protocol](https://opentelemetry.io/docs/specs/otlp/) (OTLP).
 By default, it sends the data over HTTP.
 You can also switch to gRPC.

+By default, the OpenTelemetry Spring Boot starter sends telemetry data using the [OpenTelemetry Protocol](https://opentelemetry.io/docs/specs/otlp/) (OTLP) over HTTP, but it can also use gRPC.

 We are going to add an [OpenTelemetry collector](https://opentelemetry.io/docs/collector/) and display the telemetry data in the collector logs.